Omegapy/Omegapy/README.md

 I would like to collaborate on AI implementation projects.

 Fun fact: I am fluent in English, French, and Spanish.
 I also understand and speak some Italian.
-Additionally, I recently became a U.S. citizen and changed my name from Alejandro Ricciardi to Alexander S. Ricciardi.

 ### Check:
 My blog on Medium: